AAFB Infrastructure EIS

 Get Involved

-Public scoping materials included a project presentation, informational brochure in English and CHamoru, and meeting posters.
-Each meeting poster topic was organized around one main theme of the project and the navigation bar, available below and at the bottom of the page, allows reviewers to jump to a new poster topic.
-Although public scoping ended on May 30, 2021 and the remote scoping meeting is complete, this information will continue to be available for review on the project website through the duration of the project.
+Project informational materials include a project presentation, informational brochure, public meetings flier, and posters.
+Each poster topic was organized around one main theme of the project.
+The navigation bar, located below and at the bottom of the page, allows reviewers to jump to a new poster topic.
+Following the public review period, this information will continue to be available for review at the Resources page through the duration of the project.

 The National Environmental Policy Act